Shift Drink Pop-Up events organized by Counter Culture Unite Community for a Cause

 Shift Beverage Begin

-Shift Ingest expands across the nation
+Shift Consume expands across the nation

 The events are held on the Friday that is the end each month.

 The July Shift Drink events will be fundraisers for Planting Justice, a nonprofit that aims to empower people affected by mass imprisonment and other social injustices with the tools and resources to promote economic justice, food sovereignty and healing for communities Jenna says.
 Jenna.
-(If you are unable take part in any of the Shift Ingest events, you can donate here.)
+(If you are unable take part in any of the Shift Drink events, you can donate here.)

-“Our drinking inspiration is the Irish Coffee from The Buena Vista The bar that is said to serve the very first Irish Coffee outside of Ireland,” says Katie.
+“Our consuming inspiration is the Irish Coffee from The Buena Vista The bar that is said to serve the very first Irish Coffee outside of Ireland,” says Katie.
 “The bar is located in the renowned San Francisco setting (cable cars!
 Ghirardelli Square!
 Piers!) and has a reputation for serving the best versions of the traditional coffee ingest.
-The fundamental ingredients of The Buena Vista’s Irish Coffee are sugar, coffee, whiskey, and a luxuriously whipped-but-drinkable cream.”
+The basic ingredients of The Buena Vista’s Irish Coffee are sugar, coffee, whiskey, and a luxuriously whipped-but-drinkable cream.”

 This article was first published at Barista Magazine, an online magazine dedicated to baristas and coffee professionals.